 Getting a job as a student in Ghana

 Part-time jobs for students in Ghana have become scarce due to their importance in the lives of some students.
 For this reason, innovative students have begun creating their businesses in their interest.
 Moreover, some schools have made available to students some part-time jobs on their campuses.
+Since you are on campus, registering your business may be difficult but you can use Bizaccess to have your business registered if you within days.

 Money is not easy to come by these days hence students resort to these little part-time jobs for their day-to-day needs.
 To stand the chance of securing these jobs in school, you need to know the avenues to get these jobs and also know how to approach the job searching.